Thank you to our partners:

 Entries my be submitted by printing and completing the paper form

-or the online entry submission process.
+or by using the online entry submission process.

 The Lansing Juneteenth Celebration is a project of Progressive Empowerment Education Resource Services - P.E.E.R.S.
 501(c)(3).
 The Juneteenth Essay Contest is presented in partnership with Olivet College.